joelkuiper/Llamora/README.md

 ## Features

 - **Local LLM Backend** Runs a llama.cpp model locally via [**llama-cpp-python**](https://github.com/abetlen/llama-cpp-python), using [LangChain](https://www.langchain.com/) to manage prompts.
-No cloud or API keys needed -- your data and queries stay on your machine.
+No cloud or API keys needed, your data and queries stay on your machine.
 You just provide a GGUF model file, and the app will load it at startup.

 - **Streaming Responses** Utilizes **Server-Sent Events (SSE)** to stream the AI's response token by token.
 The user sees the answer appear as it's being generated, similar to ChatGPT's interface.